Cross-Origin Resource Sharing (CORS)

 Access-Control-Request-Method: DELETE

-On the server side, an application needs to respond to the preflight request with information about the methods the application accepts from this origin.
+On the server side, the app receiving the request responds to the preflight request with information about the methods the application accepts from this origin:

 HTTP/1.1 200 OK